mhurd/docker/jenkins/README.md

 - run in daemon mode.
 - mount the host docker socket into the container so the jenkins container can use docker.
 - mount volume named *jenkins-home* into the container, this will be where all the jenkins files will be stored.
+- mount volume named *mvn-repository* into the container, this will be where the mvn repository will be stored, we want to share this volume with all containers that use mvn to build things.
 - map port *8081* on the host to *8080* on the container (port *8080* was taken on my host).
 - map port *50000* on the host to port *50000* on the container, this is used by remote build slaves.
 - finally we indicate the image we want to use.